galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 4. **Reference**: It allows researchers to establish a baseline or standard category against which other categories are compared, helping to interpret and understand the effects of different variables on microbial features.

    > <comment-title></comment-title>
-   > - In MaAslin2, the reference level is must for variables with more than two distinct kinds of values.
+   > - In MaAslin2, the reference level is required for variables with more than two levels to avoid errors.
    > - Reference for a variable with more than two levels is provided as a string of `variable, reference`.
    > - Reference for more than one variable having more than two levels each is provided as a string of `variable1,reference1,variable2,reference2`.
    > - Example, both diagnosis and site variable have more than two levels hence reference can be provided as `diagnosis, CD, site, Cedars-Sinai`.